 First, thank you to those of you who responded to the first article in this series.
 I was pleasantly surprised by the amount of feedback.
 In particular, many of you responded to the section about the important role that trust plays in an IEP when considering quantitative data.
 Many leaders in education have written about how trust is a common denominator in successful schools, and IEPs are no different.
 Indeed, no productive dialogue about the analysis of quantitative data occurs without first establishing a common understanding about how the data will be used.

-In most cases when considering quantitative data, it is simple descriptive statics that usually tell the most compelling story.
+In most cases when considering quantitative data, it is simple descriptive statics that usually tells the most compelling story.
 In this article, we will look at example results that an IEP might get by administering a standardized test such as iTEP to students in the IEP across all levels.

 The three examples below represent three possible outcomes of a proficiency test given to all students in an IEP with six proficiency levels.
 Example one represents a perfect, but non-existent world.
-Examples two and three represent real world IEPs where the data might elicit some interesting conversations.
+Examples two and three represent real-world IEPs where the data might elicit some interesting conversations.

 While Example 1 represents an idealized progression of proficiency, it is useful to consider its characteristics for points of later comparison.
 What do we like about this example?
 First, overall scores and specific skill area scores increase between each level.
-Also, proficiency as measured by the test increases uniformly from one level of test-takers to the next level.
+Also, proficiency, as measured by the test, increases uniformly from one level of test-takers to the next level.

 Example 2 is much more characteristic of what a typical IEP might find as a result of giving all students a standard proficiency test.